cityofaustin/Residential-Permitting/_content/residential-toolkit/sign-up-on-qless.md

 ---

-Hold your place in line and save time.&nbsp;
+Hold your place in line and save time.

 Residential Plan Review can get very busy and wait times can be an hour or longer.
-We recommend signing in to the&nbsp;[QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812), an online queueing system, or arriving as close to opening time as possible to sign up in person.
+We recommend signing in to the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812), an online queueing system, or arriving as close to opening time as possible to sign up in person.

 #### Instructions for signing up on the QLess website